Chicago Workers’ Compensation Attorneys

 No matter your industry, our team at McHague & Jones, LLC can help evaluate your workers’ comp claim.
 Call us at (312) 487-2461 or reach out online with your questions.

-Countless people sustain injuries and illnesses at work each year.
+Countless people sustain injuries, from back injuries to loss of limbs from machine injuries, and illnesses at work or while traveling for work each year.
 If you are a full employee (not an independent contractor), you are likely protected by workers’ compensation.
 The insurance kicks in the moment someone is injured due to a work activity.
 You and your employer will both need to submit the paperwork to start the claim process, and you’ll need to be evaluated by a doctor.

 Workers’ compensation is part of the guarantee your employer provides in exchange for your labor.
 Especially in a tight workplace, it may feel odd asking for insurance coverage for an injury.
 However, this compensation can be vital to your financial stability.
 It can cover: